German Family Vocabulary: How to Talk About Family in German

 Tips for learning and remembering family vocabulary

-If you want to practice this vocabulary with real German content, Migaku's browser extension lets you look up family terms instantly while watching shows or reading articles.
+If you want to practice this vocabulary with real German content, Migaku's browser extension and app let you look up family terms instantly while watching shows or reading articles.
 You can save words to review later and actually see how native speakers use this vocabulary in context.
 There's a 10-day free trial if you want to try it out.